42ibaran/ft_linear_regression/README.md

 # ft_linear_regression

-42 Project: Machine learning algorithm to predict car price based on its milage.
-Model uses linear regression with gradient descent.
+42 Project: Machine learning algorithm to predict car price based on its mileage.
+The model uses linear regression with gradient descent.

 ## Setup
 ### Locally